 Public Relations will use a variety of communications tools to announce any closing.
-Jacksonville media, television broadcast, email and the College Web page will also be used to alert the community.
+Jacksonville media, television broadcast, email, and the College website will also be used to alert the community.
 The community is expected to seek out announcements and information on possible closing.
 Calling College offices will not guarantee that the latest or most accurate information is provided to the caller.

-Power to buildings can occur for myriad reasons.
-If you experience building-wide power failure, contact Larry Trowbridge, Director of Facilities, at 217-473-3958.
-If evacuations become necessary please follow the pre-identified procedures in the full emergency plan In the event of a major campus-wide outage, take the following steps:
+Power failure to buildings can occur for myriad reasons.
+If you experience building-wide power failure, contact Facilities.
+If evacuations become necessary, please follow the pre-identified procedures in the full emergency plan.
+In the event of a major campus-wide outage, take the following steps.

 - Remain calm.